chaimaa-El/-YOLOv3-MiDaS-Object-Detection-and-Depth-Estimation-Refactored-/README.md

 yolo-midas/
 │
-├── src/              # contains all the core modules and scripts for the project │   ├── cfg/
+├── src/              # contains all the core modules and scripts for the project │   ├── cfg/          # contains configuration files
 │   ├── utils/        # contains utility and helper functions
-│   ├── model/
+│   ├── model/        # contains the model definition files (for YOLOv3 and MiDaS)
 │   ├── train.py      # Script for training the YOLOv3 model with custom dataset
 │   ├── detect.py     # Script for running inference and object detection with depth estimation
 │
 ├── notebooks/        # Folder containing Jupyter notebooks for experimentation
 │
-├── cfg/              # Folder for configuration file │
-├── data/             # Dataset folder ( include images, annotations, etc.)
+├── Input/            # Dataset folder ( include images, annotations, etc.)
 │
-├── weights/          # Folder for storing model weights │
 ├── output/           # Folder to store output results from the detection script │